offconvex/offconvex.github.io/_posts/2016-03-22-saddlepoints.md

 Here $\epsilon$ is a noise vector that has mean $0$.
 This additional noise is going to deliver the initial *nudge* that makes the ball fall along the slope.

-In fact, often it is much cheaper to compute a noisy gradient than the true gradient - this is the key idea in [stochastic gradient](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) , and a large body of work shows that the noise does not interfere with convergence for convex optimization.
+In fact, often it is much cheaper to compute a noisy gradient than the true gradient &mdash; this is the key idea in [stochastic gradient](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) , and a large body of work shows that the noise does not interfere with convergence for convex optimization.
 For non-convex optimization, intuitively people believed the inherent noise *helps* in convergence because it pushes the current point away from *saddle points*.
 It's not a bug, it's a feature!

 <p style="text-align:center;">
 <img src="/assets/saddle/escapesmall.png" alt="Escaping from saddle points" />